Australian War Memorial Logo

 18 August 2018, 4.55pm, Commemorative Area

-This Last Post Ceremony will commemorate Vietnam Veterans Day and the anniversary of the battle of Long Tan.
-It will remember the service and sacrifice of Petty Officer O'Brian Cedric Ignatious Phillips.
+This Last Post Ceremony commemorated Vietnam Veterans Day and the anniversary of the battle of Long Tan, remembering the service and sacrifice of Petty Officer O'Brian Cedric Ignatious Phillips

 Learn more